An intimate expedition cruise along Tasmania’s wild and unseen southern edge

 Join the ranks of the privileged few

-Other ways to discover the South West
+Other Ways to Discover the South West

-Port Davey Expeditions
+Port Davey Escape Expeditions

 Explore a remote and spectacular harbour at the edge of the world.
 This Wilderness World Heritage-listed area is inaccessible by road and only experienced by a privileged few each year.
 Over four to six nights, venture into untouched lands of majestic quartzite mountains, mirror-calm waterways and wave-battered coastlines.